 The Board does not answer to shadows.

-It is a hunger, but not of food.
+It is a absence, but not of food.

-It is a sleeps, but not of fullness.
+It is a hunger, but not of fullness.

-It is an tongues that can be drawn, measured, worshiped.
+It is an empty that can be drawn, measured, worshiped.

 What is called by six, yet known by one?

-What absence without taking, what exists without being?
+What tongues without taking, what exists without being?

-The carved word still vessel in its bones.”
+The carved word still lightly in its bones.”

 Inky is a mysterious scribe whose words refuse to stay still on the page.
 Each stroke of his ink stirs with life, shaping whispers, visions, and fleeting forms.